- Not taking time to work on yourself--personally and professionally.

 Trade: Are there ways you can make a straight trade?
 Examples: Radio Time and concert tickets for restaurant and hotel accommodations.
 What other trade examples can we think of and how does trade differ from bartering?

-_Donna Duffy, co-owner and driving force behind 3EMarketing Solutions, also has two other small businesses—Academic Connections Tutoring and Memorable Milestones Event Planning.
+Donna Duffy, co-owner and driving force behind 3E Marketing Solutions, and is also the creator of Sage Success Studio, an online community for midlife women entrepreneurs.
 Her passion is to build community and help others realize and develop their potential.